PEESEgroup/Image-Classification-Project-Dataset/README.md

 You should develop a model that correctly provide the correct label for each image in the test set.

 ### Evaluation and Perfromance
 This project is evaluated on the accuracy of your predictions (the percentage of images you correctly label).
-The perfromance attained on the test set should be at least 99.0%.
+The perfromance attained on the test set (hidden here) should be at least 90% to get the full credit.
-**Don't forget to cross validate the performance of your model**
+**Don't forget to cross-validate the performance of your model!**

 ## Acknowledgments
 - Michael Tsuei